Updated: Dec 30, 2022

 The exceptions relate to dismissals that, despite appearing to follow the at-will employment philosophy, have been determined by the California legislature or courts to be fundamentally unfair.

-You can protect your rights if you experience these infractions by hiring a prescreened Santa Monica Labor Law Attorney to assist you in filing claims.
+You can protect your rights if you experience these infractions by hiring a prescreened Santa Monica Labor Lawyer to assist you in filing claims.

-The three exemptions to employment at will are as follows:
+The three exemptions to at-will employment in California are as follows:

 Exemption for Public Policy Reasons